CodingNomads/mentor-docs/docs/05_tools.md

 If you haven't received an invitation to the shared mentor calendar, please request an invite by writing to <img style="display: inline-block;" alt="contact address for martin" src="../images/email_martin.png"/>.

+## Setting Your Availability

+To improve visibility and make it easier to pair students with mentors based on their availability, we ask you to add your general availability to our shared Mentorship Calendar.

+<iframe width="560" height="315" src="https://youtu.be/A1echzaLETk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Video Sessions and Recordings: Zoom

 We use **Zoom** for 1-on-1 calls because it allows for simple screen sharing and screen recording.